westpoint-robotics/usma_mavros/README.md

 ```
 cat ~/.ssh/id_rsa.pub
 ```
-Copy and paste this into the odroid's authorized_keys file in a new line
+Copy and paste this into the Odroid's authorized_keys file in a new line

 # How to run